brianwardwell/brianwardwell/README.md

 ### Hey Hi Hello!
 I'm Brian Wardwell.
-I'm a Software Engineer from the Bay Area in California.
+I'm a Technical Escalations Enginner from the Bay Area in California.
 I have 15 years experience in Sales and Account Management but I have decided to follow my passion for tech, couldn't fight it any longer!
 I completed an 8 month intensive full-time software engineering program at Lambda School.
 I'm officially looking to contribute to a team of web-developers!!
 ### Connect with me:
 <a href='https://www.linkedin.com/in/brianwardwell/'>